kevin-at-datical/liquibase.github.com/documentation/rollbackonechangeset.md

 ## Running the `rollbackOneChangeSet` Command
 Before running the `rollbackOneChangeSet` command, gather the following information from your *changeLog*:
-- The Author ID of the *changeSet* you want to revert
+- The Author of the *changeSet* you want to revert
 - The *changeSet* ID of the *changeSet* you want to revert
 - The file name (*changeSet* path) of the *changeSet* you want to revert